-I recently took up Rock Climbing and want to share with you what has happened since.
+Rock climbing has taught me a lot about growing my veterinary career.
+I recently took up the sport and want to share with you what has happened since.
 It has been the best thing that has happened to my focus – and swung me right back into my stretch zone (sometimes literally), plus I also think is a heap of fun!
 There are some great parallels to clinical learning too.

 Climbing up a wall seems like a silly activity when you think about it – after all, there is always an easier way to get a good view.
 But, the sport of rock climbing has a heap of benefits that have reminded me a lot about the growth we talk about as a group.
 I have gone from a complete beginner a few months ago who got exhausted after climbing one wall, to being able to tackle problems I wouldn’t have thought possible when I started!
 Sounding familiar?